Big Data Design & Implementation Best Practices in Digital Era

 The key to greater organization and new advances has been the information.
 We can better organize ourselves to offer the greatest results if we have more information.
 That is why data collection is an important part of every organization.

 We may also utilize this information to forecast present trends in specific metrics as well as future events.
-As we become more conscious of this, we have begun to produce and collect more data on nearly everything by using technical advancements in this regard.
+As we become more conscious of this, we have begun to produce and collect more data.
+We are collecting data on nearly everything by using technical advancements in this regard.

-Today, we are inundated with massive amounts of data from every part of our lives, including social activities, science, employment, health, and so on.
-Technological advancements have enabled us to generate an increasing amount of data, to the point where it is now unmanageable with currently available technology.
+Today, we are inundated with massive amounts of data from every part of our lives.
+It includes social activities, science, employment, health, and so on.
+Technological advancements have enabled us to generate an increasing amount of data.
+However, it is now unmanageable with currently available technology.

 It has led to the creation of the term ‘big data to describe large and unmanageable data.
-To derive relevant information, we need to build big data design and implementation best practices to satisfy our current and future social needs.
+To derive relevant information, we need to build big data design and implementation best practices.
+It is done to satisfy our current and future social needs.

 Data Science – A Helping Hand

-The IT industry has effectively leveraged big data over the last decade to generate important information that can earn large money.
-These observations have become so prominent that they have given rise to a new field of inquiry known as ‘Data Science.’
+The IT industry has effectively leveraged big data over the last decade.
+However, they do it to generate important information that can earn large money.
+These observations have become so prominent that they have given rise to a new field of inquiry.
+We call it ‘Data Science.’

-Data science covers a wide range of topics, including data analysis and administration, in order to extract deeper insights and improve a system’s performance or services (for example, healthcare and transport systems).
+Data science covers a wide range of topics.
+For example, data analysis and administration in the field of healthcare, transportation, etc. Businesses do it to extract deeper insights and improve a system’s performance or services.
 Furthermore, with the availability of some of the most creative and relevant ways to visualize big data, understanding the operation of any complicated system has gotten easier.